Infineon/mbed-os-example-capsense/README.md

 # Introduction
 This example demonstrates implementing CapSense buttons and slider for PSoC 6 MCU with Mbed OS.
+Additional PSoC 6-related code examples are available in other repos.
+See all examples at [Code Examples for Modus Toolbox](https://github.com/cypresssemiconductorco/Code-Examples-for-ModusToolbox-Software).

 # Instructions to run the CapSense code example